mathurinm/mathurinm.github.io/_pages/about.md

 - [Florian Kozikowski](https://www.linkedin.com/in/florian-kozikowski/), M1 Intern from Polytechnique, April 2025 - Aug.
 2025.
 - Ilias Bouhss, L3 Intern from ENS Paris-Saclay co-supervised with Ségolène Martin and Anne Gagneux, June 2025 - July 2025.
 - [Wassim Mazouz](https://www.linkedin.com/in/wassimmazouz/), M1 Intern from Centrale Lyon co-supervised with N. Pustelnik, May 2024 – Aug.
 2024.
-- [Badr Moufad](https://github.com/Badr-MOUFAD/), research engineer, April 2022 - Dec.
+- [Badr Moufad](https://badr-moufad.github.io), research engineer, April 2022 - Dec.
 2023.
 Now Phd student at Ecole Polytechnique.
-- [Pierre-Antoine Bannier](https://github.com/PABannier), Master thesis for Polytechnique/HEC, May 2022.
+- [Pierre-Antoine Bannier](https://pab.me), Master thesis for Polytechnique/HEC, May 2022.
 Now Research scientist at Owkin.
 <!-- - Célio Léonard-Collado, Master thesis, with D. Perrot, May 2024. -->

 ## News
-- 07/26: I will give a [tutorial on Memorization and generalization of flow matching and diffusion](https://blog.icml.cc/2026/04/02/announcing-the-icml-2026-tutorials/) at ICML 2026 in Seoul, with Quentin Bertrand
+- 07/26: I will give a [tutorial on memorization and generalization of flow matching and diffusion](https://blog.icml.cc/2026/04/02/announcing-the-icml-2026-tutorials/) at ICML 2026 in Seoul, with Quentin Bertrand
 - 06/26: Happy to have been a jury member for [Inria's ISFP positions](https://www.inria.fr/fr/inria-starting-faculty-position-isfp), on benchmark and safety of AI.
 - 06/26: With Kimia Nadjahi, Elsa Cazelles and Hadrien Hendrikx we organize the 4th edition of [Learning and Optimization in Luminy](https://conferences.cirm-math.fr/3630.html) (LOL) in CIRM (Marseille).
 This edition's themes are Generative modelling, optimization for deep learning, and trustworthy ML.
-- 06/26: In June 2026, with Quentin Bertrand we will organize the [Peyresq summer school on generative modelling and optimal transport](https://www.gretsi.fr/peyresq2026) (in French)
+- 06/26: In June 2026, with Quentin Bertrand we will organize the [Peyresq summer school on generative modelling and optimal transport](https://www.gretsi.fr/peyresq2026) (in French).
 - 02/26: In Feb.
 2026, with Audrey Repetti and Carola-Bibiane Schonlieb, we organized a [one week AI hackathon for women in mathematical sciences](https://icms.ac.uk/activities/workshop/ai-hackathon/), during which I gave a 3 h tutorial on generative models (material [here](/teaching)).
 - 12/25: With Rémi Gribonval we organized a [one day workshop on Optimal transport](https://notes.inria.fr/s/WNZfFTO28x) for the departure of [Titouan Vayer](https://tvayer.github.io/) from the Ockham Team.
 Best of luck in Rennes!
 - 12/25: Our paper on the [generalization of flow matching](https://neurips.cc/virtual/2025/loc/san-diego/poster/116378) was presented as an oral at Neurips in San Diego (top 0.3% submitted papers)
 - 10/25: I have organized a 1 day workshop on [generative modelling, diffusion and flow matching](https://gdr-iasis.cnrs.fr/reunions/modeles-generatifs-diffusion-flow-matching-et-leurs-applications/) on October the 24th at ENS de Lyon.
-- 06/25: I am now the Secretary of the MODE groupe of SMAI (which is the Optimization group of the French Society for Applied and Industrial Maths)
+- 06/25: I am now the Secretary of the MODE groupe of SMAI (which is the Optimization group of the French Society for Applied and Industrial Maths).
 - 06/25: With Quentin Bertrand we organized a [minisymposium on generative modelling, optimal transport and image restauration](https://smai2025.math.cnrs.fr/en/programme/minisymposia/) at SMAI 2025, June 2nd-6th.
 - 03/25: We organized a [thematic day on bilevel optimization](https://gdr-iasis.cnrs.fr/reunions/bilevel-optimization-and-hyperparameter-learning/) at ENS Lyon with Jordan Frécon and Quentin Bertrand
 - 02/25: With Anne Gagneux, Ségolène Martin, Rémi Emonet and Quentin Bertrand, our [blog post on Flow matching](https://dl.heeere.com/cfm/) was accepted at ICLR 2025's blog post track.